 Now that you have all the necessary elements for the simulation, let’s use the Qarnot Python SDK to launch the calculation.
 You can save the following python script under the name run.py in the WRF folder.
-You only need to include your Qarnot Token from your newly created account (you will find it in the “API” section of your Qarnot account) in the corresponding slot.
+You only need to include your Qarnot Token from your newly created account (you will find it here) in the corresponding slot.

 The final tree that you obtain after downloading or creating all the above files should resemble this:

 The only thing left to do is to follow these steps to set up a Python virtual environment in the WRF folder, and then run the Python script by typing python run.py in a terminal.